maxxiimo/the-front-end-manifesto/foundation-markup.md

 4. [_navigation.html.haml][_navigation]
 5. [_footer.html.haml][_footer]

 Partials 1 and 2 are located in the same layout folder as *application.html.haml* – NOT in the shared folder – because they are essentially integral to the *layout/application.html.haml* file.
-Some developers like to locate these partials in the shared folder as well, but to me it makes more sense to put them in the layout folder.
-The files in the shared folder on the other hand may be shared by multiple layout files, and feel more "markup" like, much like many more shared partials you will create along the development cycle.
+Some developers like to locate these partials in the shared folder, but to me it makes more sense to put them in the layout folder.
+The files in the shared folder, on the other hand, may be shared by multiple layout files and feel more "markup" like; much like the many more shared partials you will create along the development cycle.

 To pull all these partials into *application.html.haml* I like to use helper methods: